scuffi/nutree/docs/sphinx/ug_graphs.rst

         Writing of plain DOT formats is natively implemented by `nutree`. |br|
         Reading of DOT formats requires the
         `pydot <https://github.com/pydot/pydot>`_ library to be installed. |br|

-    Every tree is a digraph, however not every digraph can be directly represented as tree, because arbitrary directed graphs

-    1. may contain closed circles (i.e. the graph is not 'acyclic')
-    2. may have loops (arrows that directly connect nodes to themselves), which is a special case of 1.)
-    3. may have multiple arrows with same source and target nodes
-    4. may not have an obvious root node (i.e. the graph is not 'rooted')
-    5. may be the target of more than one arrow
-    6. may have other edge semantics as 'child of'

-    As a consequence,

-    1. Circles would result in trees of infinite depth.
-We stop adding a child node if it already appears as its own parent.
-    2. See 1.): we do not add a node as child of itself.
-    3. We do not allow to add the same node a second time under one parent.
-    4. We pick the first node, or search for a good candidate using heuristics.
-    5. This node appears multiple times as child of different parents.
-    6. TODO: